Setting up your XR configuration

 Manual setup without MRTK

-While Microsoft and the community have created opensource tools such as the Mixed Reality Toolkit (MRTK) that will automatically set up the WMR environment, many developers wish to build their experiences from the ground up.
+While Microsoft and the community have created open source tools such as the Mixed Reality Toolkit (MRTK) that will automatically set up your environment for mixed reality, some developers may wish to build their experiences from the ground up.

 Install the OpenXR plugin with the new Mixed Reality Feature Tool application.
-Follow the installation and usage instructions and select the Mixed Reality OpenXR Plugin package in the Mixed Reality Toolkit category:
+Follow the installation and usage instructions and select the Mixed Reality OpenXR Plugin package in the Platform Support category:

 Setting your build target